DoTheEvo/ANGRYsearch/README.md

   * once you are done testing, remember to remove the database that is created in `~/.cache/angrysearch/angry_database.db`

-for a long term installation on your system for every day use we need to place the files somewhere, long story short, all the files and the icons-folder go in to `/opt/angrysearch`, set the angrysearch.py as executable and make some links to these files to integrate ANGRYsearch in to your system
+for a long term installation on your system for every day place the files in to `/opt/angrysearch/` and set the `angrysearch.py` and `angrysearch_update_database.py` as executable, and make some links to these files to integrate ANGRYsearch in to your system

 * create angrysearch folder in /opt

         sudo mkdir /opt/angrysearch

-* go where you extracted the latest release, go deeper inside, copy all the files and the icons folder to /opt/angrysearch
+* go where you extracted the latest release, go deeper inside, copy all the files to /opt/angrysearch

         sudo cp -r * /opt/angrysearch

-* make the main python file executable
+* set the main python file and the update file as executables

         sudo chmod +x /opt/angrysearch/angrysearch.py
+        sudo chmod +x /opt/angrysearch/angrysearch_update_database.py

 * make a link in /usr/share/applications to the desktop file so that angrysearch appears in your launchers and start menus